Carnagion/dissertation/diss/diss.typ

 #figure(
     cplex-heathrow-runtimes,
-    caption: [Mean, standard deviation, median, and median absolute deviation of runtimes for each small problem instance from London Heathrow solved by CPLEX using the integrated de-icing approach]
+    caption: [Mean, standard deviation, median, and median absolute deviation of runtimes for each small problem instance from London Heathrow solved by CPLEX using the integrated de-icing approach], ) <table:cplex-heathrow-runtime-stats>
-) <table:cplex-heathrow-runtime-stats>

 == Impact <section:impact>